 No, firewood cutting is strictly prohibited on license premises.
 However, you may use residual materials from timber harvesting for campfire wood on the license premises.
 At no time may firewood be removed from the license premises.
 Further, no outside firewood may be brought onto the license premises in order to prevent disease and pest transmission to timber operations.

 Am I allowed to run utilities (power, water, and sewer) to my campsite?

 Any utility service requiring the granting of a right-of-way is prohibited.
-Electrical power may be run, at the licensees expense, provided no right-of-way is required and it has been approved by both the power company and Hancock Forest Management.
 The running of water and sewer utilities to campsites is strictly prohibited.
 Further, no effluence of any type may be discharged in any manner onto your license premises or the surrounding area.
 The burying of effluence, septic systems, or waste containers is strictly prohibited.

 How often do I need to clean my campsite?

 Campsites must be neatly maintained and kept free of litter, trash, junk, or scrap materials at all times.
 Further, all structures must be maintained in good visual and working order at all times.
-Campsites that fail to meet these basic requirements are subject to a fine and/or loss of campsite privileges.
+All vehicles must have tires inflated Campsites that fail to meet these basic requirements are subject to a fine and/or loss of campsite privileges.